 4. If a staff member from other ILL or User Services departments comes into the Cataloging Acquisitions Department with rush requests, ask them to give you the appropriate information and let them know that they will have a response within the stated time limits for rush processing.
 Then, remind the person that the appropriate procedure is to send the request through email account firstname.lastname@example.org.

 If a librarian or staff member from other departments comes into the Cataloging Acquisitions Department with a request to RUSH order or RUSH catalog and item, ask them to give you the appropriate information and let them know that they will have a response within the stated time limits for rush processing.
 Then, remind the person that the appropriate procedure is to send the information to the ILL or User Services departments with the “Request This Item” button.
-If any staff member has questions about this procedure, refer the person to the Head of Technical Services.
+If any staff member has questions about this procedure, refer the person to the Head of Content Services.

 1. Staff from ILL and User Services departments will send the rush requests to the departmental email account, email@example.com.
 The rrequest email account should be checked at least twice daily.